numiri/coax/install.md

 pre-requisites
 --------------
 server:  you will need a Linux machine like Ubuntu-16 capable of mysql, tomcat 6 (and jdk 1.8).
-You also need basic unix knowledge (env variables, soft links), and root privileges (for mysql).
+You also need mid-level unix knowledge (env variables, soft links), and root privileges (for mysql, access to /usr/local).
 1.  install mysql with apt-get.
 2.  tomcat is included in our tar ball from the readme.md page.
 3. You will also need JDK 1.8 from Oracle's website or here http://tessm.modstein.com:9089/snguyen/public/jdk-8u25-linux-x64.tar.gz (160MB).